blackberry/BlackBerry-Dynamics-iOS-Samples/Dynamics-iOS-Objective-C/README.md

 ## How To Build and Deploy

+1. Set up BlackBerry Dymaics environment
-1. Clone the repo to your computer.
+2. Clone the repo to your computer.
-2. Launch Xcode open the project.
+3. Launch Xcode and open the project.
-3. Edit Bundle ID to your own.
-4. Edit GD Application ID to your own in the info.plist.
+4. Edit Bundle ID to your own
 5. Edit URL identifier and URL Schemes in the info.plist.
-6. Drag and Drop GDAssets.bundle under "GD SDK install folder":
-Good Technology > Good.platform > Frameworks > GD.framework > Resources > GDAssets.bundle
+6. Edit GD Application ID to your own in the info.plist.
 7. Build, deploy and run on a testing device.

-For more information on how to develop Good Dynamics iOS apps, please visit [Good Developer Network](https://community.good.com/community/gdn)
+For more information on how to develop BlackBerry Dynamics apps, please visit [BlackBerry Developer Community](https://community.good.com/community/gdn)

 ## License

-Apache License
+Apache 2.0 License

 ## Disclaimer